 A bike saddle must, first and foremost, be comfortable to sit on.
 While the level of comfort needed will depend on what type of biking you're doing and how much performance you demand, every biker is considerate of their hindquarters.
 A variety of factors play into the comfort of a mountain bike saddle, including width, length, padding, shape, and anatomical cutout (or lack thereof).
 Comfort is subjective, of course, but we did our very best to determine which saddles are the most comfortable and why.
 One important factor in the overall comfort of any saddle is the fit, so be sure to get the appropriate width for your sit bones.
 Getting the appropriate width saddle makes all the difference in the world.
 If you're not sure what works best for you, we recommend having your sit bones measured at a shop.
 You can also do this at home, and there are helpful tips online.

 During testing, we also discovered that a comfortable saddle doesn't have to be expensive.
 The WTB Volt was no slouch in the comfort department and costs less than half as much as most of its competition.
 The Volt Race's slightly cradled shape, medium width, and anatomical groove proved to be quite agreeable, especially for extended periods of seated pedaling.
-Likewise, the Spank Oozy 220 impressed us with its pressure relief channel, pressure zone contours, wide nose, and a slight rise in the tail.
+Likewise, the SQLab 611 impressed us with its pressure relief channel, stepped tail design, and wide nose.

 Performance